singular-gpispace/pfd-parallel/README.md

 ## Singular

 We install the current version of Singular, which will be required by our framework.
+The version of Singular found in package manager does *not* generally work with the PFD project.

 Besides flint, Singular has various more standard dependencies, which are usually available through the package manager of your distribution.
 Please refer